JacobR96/alpha-config-setup/useful-git-file.md

 ##pets names
-- Julie
+- Julie loves to sleep
-- Rufus
+- Rufus loves to eat
-- Freedom
+- Freedom loves to eat and be petted
-- Benji
+- Benji loves to cuddle